Last Updated on

 Table of Contents

-Well, unlike Shopify, it doesn’t cost anything to acquire WooCommerce.
+Well, unlike a Shopify store, it doesn’t cost anything to acquire WooCommerce (there’s no free Shopify version).
 Plus, it goes ahead to save you the trouble of paying for monthly platform subscriptions.

 But, don’t get me wrong.
 It’s not entirely free.
-After paying your hosting provider, you’ll cough up money to purchase some of the platform’s premium themes or extensions.
+After paying your hosting provider (WooCommerce hosting), you’ll cough up money to purchase some of the platform’s premium themes or extensions.
 Each additional functionality essentially translates to additional costs.

 And that’s not all.
 You should also factor in credit card processing fees, which you’ll pay persistently over the long haul based on each transaction volume.